14th April 2014

 Seasearch Forms 2013

-are now well advanced with entering the forms into the Marine Recorder
+have now finished entering the forms into the Marine Recorder database.

-the Seasearch dataset on the National Biodiversity Network (NBN)
+be added to the Seasearch dataset on the National Biodiversity Network

-website and be available for all to use. if you have completed Seasearch
+(NBN) website and be available for all to use.

 can be seen from the graph the overall number of forms is down compared